jugglinmike/aria-at-gh-actions-helper/stressor/README.md

 ## Running

 1. It is prefered for you to run the stress test against your own personal "non-fork" of this repo (create a personal repo and push to it instead of using "fork" so it isn't part of the "network") to limit the number of action runs against the main branch.
+You generally don't want to run these tests in the copy of this repo that lives in the bocoup GitHub organization.
 2. Update the stress-test.mts file `owner`, `repo`, and `defaultBranch` definitions near the top, as well as setting up the tests / matrix you want to test.
 3. Run it with `npm run --silent stress-test | tee some-output-file.md`.
 4. Running the script can take a while, as it is constrained by GitHub Actions availability and speed.